o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/canvas-properties.md

 ## Tooltips Properties

 The following property defines how a canvas displays tooltips:
 + **Tooltip display element** - Controls which element the game displays when your users hover over an interactive element.
-Select an element from the drop\-down list.
+Select an element from the drop-down list.
 This list is composed of the elements on your current canvas that contain the **TooltipDisplay** component.
 For more information about the **Tooltips** components, see [Tooltip Components](/docs/user-guide/interactivity/user-interface/editor/components-tooltips.md).

 ## Editor Settings Properties